MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-instructionaltext-property.md

 ## Remarks

-The default is an empty string, which means there will be no instructions.
+The default is an empty string, which means there are no instructions.
 According to the user assistance model for [!INCLUDE[prod_short](../includes/prod_short.md)], apps are expected to apply instructional text to setup guides and similar pages.

 The following example illustrates how you can apply instructional text in an app: